jkim0304/BCDbot/README.md

 ## CAVEAT:
 The data sets being used in this file, namely the entire data directory and gui/js/clumpscores_db.js and gui/js/clumpscores_sorted.js are not generated from code within this repository.
 To learn more, see Geoff's BlockConstructed Planner project at https://github.com/geoffreylee/BlockConstructedPlanner to generate the necessary data for a new ruleset.

+## SECURITY VULNERABILITIES:
+The python server and shell script is not for "production" in any sort of public sense.
+It was developed for trusted friends who will not use the scripts to attack the host computer.
+If you want to run the draft publically, instead replace the webserver with a production webserver.
+But make sure utils.py is set up to write data to the correct new location.

 ## Commands:

 ### General: